The Free Application for Federal Student Aid (commonly known as the FAFSA) is a must-have form for everyone applying to college.

 - the student must not be in arrears on any student loans; and

-- the student must never been conviected of selling or possessing illegal drugs while receiving federal aid.
+- the student must never been convicted of selling or possessing illegal drugs while receiving federal aid.